-The SFP0 port should be connected to one of the free SFP slots on an upstream core device, using a cable connection with SFP transceivers.
+The SFP0 port should be connected to one of the free SFP slots on an upstream core device, using a cable or fibre connection with SFP transceivers.

-Downstream Connection
+Downstream connection

 Kasli 2.0 supports up to 3 DRTIO satellite connections per device.
 Any of the 3 downstream SFP ports (i.e. SFP1, SFP2, SFP3) may be used.
+The destination on port SFPn normally receives the destination number n.